ExpressGateway/express-gateway.io/docs/policies/request-transformer.md

 ### Description

-The Request Transformer policy allows to modify the request sent by a client on the fly on Express Gateway, before hitting the upstream server.
+The Request Transformer policy allows to modify the request sent by a client on the fly on Express Gateway, before hitting the downstream server.

 It can currently **add/remove** HTTP headers to the current request and **add/remove** properties to the request body, as long it's JSON or URL Encoded.
-It will skip the body modification in case the parsing operation does not succeed, sending the request to the upstream server untouched.
+It will skip the body modification in case the parsing operation does not succeed, sending the request to the downstream server untouched.

 ### Usage